Women's suffrage in Delaware: Militant Delaware suffragists

 Policewoman arrests Annie Arniel for picketing the White House.

 Alice Paul hired Mabel Vernon of Wilmington to work full time on the Congressional Committee of the Congressional Union (CU).
 Vernon opened CU headquarters in Wilmington in 1913 where CU members hoped to recruit more support for women's suffrage in the state.
 CU shared the headquarters with the Delaware Equal Suffrage Association (DESA).
 The two groups only worked together until 1915, when CU decided to form another state society.
 DESA had also become critical of militant suffrage tactics used by members of the CU.
 The News Journal wrote that the two groups chose to "agree to disagree."

+A Congressional Union sash worn by Frances Schagrin in Wilmington, Delaware’s parade for women’s suffrage on May 2, 1914.

 Vernon was an effective speaker who addressed churches, labor unions, Grange meetings, and women's clubs on women's suffrage.
 She pioneered new tactics in Delaware to support women's suffrage, such as holding "open-air rallies and speeches."
 Vernon hosted Emmeline Pankhurst on her lecture tour in Wilmington in 1913.
 Vernon also spoke at the Delaware State Fair where she won over Florence Bayard Hilles to the cause.
-Hilles went on to plan the first large suffrage parade in Delaware which took place in Wilmington on May 2, 1914.
+Hilles went on to plan the first large suffrage parade in Delaware, which took place in Wilmington on May 2, 1914.
 The parade, which consisted of around 400 participants, ended at the New Castle County Courthouse where suffragists held a rally.
 African-American suffragists also marched in the parade.
 In 1915, Vernon and Edna Latimer toured Delaware in a car donated by Hilles and dubbed the "Votes for Women Flyer."